HeapsIO/heaps-doc/HXSL.md

 There are several shader examples available in the [h3d.shader](api/h3d/shader) package.

-These shaders mostly uses definitions present in either:
+These shaders mostly use definitions present in either:

 * [Base2d](api/h3d/shader/Base2d.html) for all 2D display
 * [BaseMesh](api/h3d/shader/BaseMesh.html) for all 3D display